 One common breeding ground for sulfur bacteria is the water heater.
 The warm environment inside of a water heater is perfect for growing bacteria, and in many water heaters a magnesium anode is present which can aid in chemical reactions.
 To determine if your smelly water is coming from your water heater, check your hot water and cold water for smells separately.
 If the smell is present when running hot water but absent with the cold water, your water heater is the source.
 You can address the problem by removing the magnesium anode, disinfecting and flushing the water heater, or temporarily turning the water heater up to 160 degrees Fahrenheit to kill all bacteria.

 Another possible source of hydrogen sulfide gas is a water softener.
 Only certain fixtures in your home use softened water, so compare the water coming from fixtures with softened water to those without.
 If the odor is only present in the fixtures using soft water, then you likely have a bacteria problem in your water softener.
 Clean, sanitize, and flush your water softener to remove any bacteria that might be present.

 If the odor comes from all of your fixtures with hot or cold water, the problem is probably with the source of water.
 In this case, it is usually best to call for professional help.
-Have your water tested by a local environmental agency and call for Roto-Rooter services in Hialeah to check out your well, septic system, and other plumbing for problems.
+Have your water tested by a local environmental agency and give the plumbing experts at Roto-Rooter a call to check out your well, septic system, and other plumbing for problems.